AlexiaChen/awesome-stars/README.md

 - [dziemborowicz/hourglass](https://github.com/dziemborowicz/hourglass) – The simple countdown timer for Windows.
 - [GNOME/gbrainy](https://github.com/GNOME/gbrainy) – Read-only mirror of https://gitlab.gnome.org/GNOME/gbrainy
 - [openhardwaremonitor/openhardwaremonitor](https://github.com/openhardwaremonitor/openhardwaremonitor) – Open Hardware Monitor
 - [CommunityToolkit/WindowsCommunityToolkit](https://github.com/CommunityToolkit/WindowsCommunityToolkit) – The Windows Community Toolkit is a collection of helpers, extensions, and custom controls.
-It simplifies and demonstrates common developer tasks building UWP and .NET apps for Windows 10 and Windows 11.
+It simplifies and demonstrates common developer tasks building .NET apps with UWP and the Windows App SDK / WinUI 3 for Windows 10 and Windows 11.
 The toolkit is part of the .NET Foundation.
 - [microsoft/WindowsCompositionSamples](https://github.com/microsoft/WindowsCompositionSamples) – Windows Composition Samples the place for getting the latest code samples and demos using Windows.UI.Xaml and Windows.UI.Composition to make beautiful Universal Windows Platform applications.
 - [microsoft/Windows-appsample-networkhelper](https://github.com/microsoft/Windows-appsample-networkhelper) – A sample library that demonstrates UWP networking APIs.
 - [microsoft/Windows-appsample-rssreader](https://github.com/microsoft/Windows-appsample-rssreader) – An RSS aggregator sample for the Universal Windows Platform.